ethanwongyl/financial_project/README.md

 This project is a self-motivated project to help myself understand the data analysis of stock markets, and the financial knowledge behind how stock prices are investigated.
 SQL and Python pipelines are developed to demonstrate a data analysis on real market data on the core instruments in the Hong Kong equity market.

-The historical data of three stocks - HSBC (0005.HK), Tencent (0700.HK), and HKEX (0388.HK) over the past ~5.5 years (2020-2026) are downloaded alongside the data of Hang Seng Index (HSI).
+The historical data of three stocks - HSBC (0005.HK), Tencent (0700.HK), and HKEX (0388.HK) over the past ~6.5 years (2020-2026) are studied alongside the data of Hang Seng Index (HSI).
+The OHLCV data of these four instruments are then put through a full analytical pipeline, which includes ingestion, cleaning, relational storage, and SQL-driven data analysis.
+In addition to understanding what each quantifiable figure represents during data analysis, the results are also compared to the real market events, where the fluctuations can be interpreted as a result of these events.